 We’re just digging in into what this means for TTR and other KPIs but it looks quite promising to have two videos in this place.

-I guess the most overlooked ASO tactic is still review management, and it always has been, because it cannot be done without design & developments, and therefore requires much more time and energy to do.
+I guess the most overlooked ASO tactic is still review management, and it always has been, because it cannot be done without design & developments, strategy development and therefore requires much more time and energy to do.

 But in nearly every ASO project I’ve been on in the last years, we achieved the highest impact in terms of keyword rankings and conversion rate by doing proper review management.